realmagicgreen/magicgreen-jekyll/_posts/2018-06-15-evoware-not-plastic.md

 ---
 name: Evoware not plastic
-subtitle: A green and eco-friendly alternative to food-grade plastic based on seaweed.
+subtitle: A seaweed based eco-friendly alternative to food-grade plastic.
+And you can eat it.
 description: Plastic pollution is a global problem in our modern society, a worldwide threat to the environment, flora and fauna.
 A major part of that pollution comes from our habits, and take-away food along the food-grade plastic containers, wrappings, and single-use glasses for example, that are used to consume the food on the go.
 category: products
 tags: design environment-friendly eco-friendly Indonesia plastic-alternatives social-responsibility